metin-atalay/TR-Anl-k-Deprem/README.md

 **Terms of Use**

-By accessing and using Türkiye Anlık Deprem, you agree to abide by the following terms and conditions:
+By accessing and using TürkiyeSon Depremler, you agree to abide by the following terms and conditions:

 - Users must comply with all applicable laws and regulations.
 - Users are responsible for maintaining the confidentiality of their account information.